drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Use dialogue glue

 To improve the narrative, it can be useful to break up a dialogue and continue it in the next step.
-To do this we can use the [glue functionality](/start/dialogue.md#dialogue-glue).
+To do this, we can use the [glue functionality](/start/dialogue.md#dialogue-glue).

 This is the example: